anki-code/xonsh-logo/README.md

 # xonsh-logo

-The xonsh logo, design and pictures for illustrations, stickers, t-shirts, articles, etc
+The xonsh logo, design and pictures are in [5142](https://github.com/xonsh/xonsh/issues/5142).